Education

 Washington, D.C. – Congressman Adrian Smith (R-NE) today announced the winners of the 2023 Congressional Art Competition for the Third District of Nebraska.

 This spring I have been delighted to greet so many young Nebraskans from the Third District visiting Washington on school and family trips.
 It is always inspiring to see their patriotic curiosity in government service and hear the hopefulness in their questions.
 I have also appreciated the opportunity to visit several schools and learning centers during my travels in the Third District.
+Nebraska has a strong tradition of investment in younger generations, and I am always grateful to meet the dedicated sponsors and educators who invest in these students every day.

 Elementary and secondary education has earned a spotlight nationwide, especially after schools went online during the pandemic.
 The unique setting provided parents a firsthand look at what goes on inside classrooms.
 Many didn’t like what they found and demanded greater involvement in determining their children’s educational content and experiences.
+While the solution isn’t about public vs.